-Congress is expected to take up federal energy policy legislation, including the possibility of a federal RPS, as early as spring 2009.
+Congress has taken up federal energy policy legislation, including the possibility of a federal RPS.
 President Obama has pledged to "spark the creation of a clean energy economy" as part of his plan aimed at reinvigorating the U.S. economy, in part by doubling production of "alternative energy" in the next three years-aided by subsidies for "low emissions coal plants," biofuels and renewable energies-and by pursuing a federal renewable portfolio standard mandating that 25 percent of U.S. electricity come from renewable sources by 2025.
 Passage of a federal renewable portfolio standard would break a major standoff in Congress as both the House and Senate have passed various forms of a renewable portfolio standard in recent years but failed to concur on the details.
+The Waxman-Markey Bill represents the latest effort, and specifies a renewable electric compliance requirement of 20 percent by 2020.